BardisRenos/PySpark-ML/README.md

 ### Evaluation

-From the array can been shown the label and the predictio class.
+From the array can been shown the label and the prediction class.
+Can see the label of the text and the prediction of the model of the given text.

 ```
 +------------------------------+-------------+------------------------------+-----+----------+